Jebrayam/systemsbiology/Single_Units/README.md

 - **solveODE**.
 Computes the system of differential equations deterministically.
 It takes as input the outcome from the *simbODE* function.

 - **gillAl**.
 Computes the biological system stochastically.
 The output is calculated numerically using the Gillespie's algorithm.

+- **simbMoments**.
+This function works similar to *simbODE*.
+Determines simbolically a set of differential equations that describes the moments of the system.
+The implemented function finds upon the second order moment.